abhirup-toddle/rte-html-sanitizer/README.md

 The purpose of this project is to clean up historical RTE data and ensure that only supported tags and attributes are allowed.

-The index.js file contains everything is required to run the clean up.
+The index.js file contains everything that is required to run the clean up.
 This utilizes sanitize-html along with a custom config object.
 This function will return the cleaned html string.
 This has to be run on each existing html string in the database.

 ## Additional Notes